-This course will utilize Blackboard to both house documents pertinent to the course, to submit assignments, and to provide a space for discussion and collaboration.
+This course will utilize Blackboard to house documents pertinent to the course and to provide a space for discussion and collaboration.
 Students are expected to check the site regularly.
 Instructions for access will be provided the first day of class.